-If you think someone you know may be in an abusive relationship, YOU can help
+If you think someone you know may be in an abusive relationship, YOU can help!

-- If you feel safe doing so, ask your friend to clarify their feelings and let them know you are concerned - Encourage your friend to seek help from a counselor - Call the Office of the Attorney General for resources in your area.
+- If you feel safe doing so, ask your friend to clarify their feelings and let them know you are concerned - Encourage your friend to seek help from a counselor - Call the Office of the Attorney General for resources in your area

-Office of the Attorney General Bureau of Victim Assistance P.O.
-Box 220 Jackson, MS 39205 601.359.6766 | 800.829.6766 attorneygenerallynnfitch.com
+For more information, contact: Office of the Attorney General Bureau of Victim Assistance P.O.
+Box 220 Jackson, MS 39205 (601)359-6766 | (800)-829-6766

+AttorneyGeneralLynnFitch.com